The Art of Building a High Performance Field Service Team

 According to this HBR article, J. Richard Hackman, who began studying teams in the 1970s, discovered in his 40 years of research that certain “enabling conditions” are critical to teams’ success.
 The HBR team also conducted similar studies to find that “Hackman’s conditions— a compelling direction, a strong structure, and a supportive context”—are imperative to ensuring team effectiveness.

 A process sets up the foundation of how your field service team interacts with your business, office, and customers to transform an input into output.
-The kind and quality of interaction changes at different milestones in the process and so does the requirements.
+Each step in your field service operations—from dispatch to resolution—must follow a logical flow without blind spots.
+The kind and quality of interaction changes at different milestones in the process and so do the requirements.
 Field teams must be:

 - Equipped with essential resources at each milestone such as information, tools, and enough time at hand to complete repairs and simultaneously build positive relationships with clients.
 Field teams empowered with audio-visual communication and tracking and monitoring tools have a higher possibility to coordinate event logistics and perform jobs more efficiently and promptly.